-The Managing Director of the Company does not receive any remuneration or commission from holding Company or any of its subsidiaries.
+The Managing Director and Executive Director of the Company do not receive any remuneration or commission from the Companys holding or subsidiary companies.

 As per the provisions of Section 197 of the Act read with the Rules 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, a statement showing the names and other relevant particulars of the employees drawing remuneration in excess of the limits set out in the said rules forms part of the Annual Report.
-As per the first proviso to Section 136(1) of the Act, the Annual Report excluding the aforesaid information is being sent to the members of the Company.
-The said information is made available for inspection at the Registered Office and Corporate Office of the Company during working hours for a period of 21 days before the date of AGM.
-Any member interested in obtaining such informationmaywritetotheCompanySecretaryand the same will be furnished on request.
-The Annual Report is available on the Companys website at: www. enil.co.in
+As per the second proviso to Section 136(1) of the Act, the Annual Report excluding the aforesaid information is being sent to the members of the Company.
+The said information is made available for inspection by the Members in electronic mode basis the request being sent on firstname.lastname@example.org without payment of fee and same will also be available during the AGM.
+Any Member interested in obtaining such information may write to the Company Secretary and the same will be furnished on request.
+The Annual Report is available on the Companys website at: www. enil.co.in.

 During the financial year under review, the Company has not issued:

-The equity shares of the Company are listed and admitted to dealings on BSE Limited (BSE) and National Stock Exchange of India Limited (NSE) since February 15, 2006.
+The equity shares of the Company are listed on BSE Limited (BSE) and National Stock Exchange of India Limited (NSE) since February 15, 2006.
 Annual Listing Fee has been paid to each exchange.
-As required under the Listing Regulations, the Company has executed the Uniform Listing Agreement with NSE and BSE.
+As required under the Listing Regulations, the Company has executed the Uniform Listing Agreement with BSE and NSE.

 Management Discussion and Analysis Report for the financial year under review as stipulated under Regulation 34 of the Listing Regulations is set out in a separate section forming part of this Report.